Creamen/git-sensible/readme.md

 Feature           -----
 ```

-- `Master` hosts the **production** – the code currently being used by the end-user.
+- `Master` hosts the **production** â€“ the code currently being used by the end-user.
 - `Develop` branches off `master`, and is where developers work to make changes and improvements to code.
 QA would most often be done here and in `release`.
 - `Release` branches off `develop`, which is given final QA, no new features, and is tagged with versioning.
 - `Feature` branches off `develop`.
-There are many features operating simultaneously – some by solo developers, and some by teams.
+There are many features operating simultaneously â€“ some by solo developers, and some by teams.
 They are merged into `develop` once finished.
 - `Hotfix` branches off `master`, and can be merged into `master` and `develop`.

 In comparison to [Github-flow](#github-flow),  gitflow allows for stricter versioning and segregation of code.